SmartData-Polito/darkvec/README.md

 `gunzip raw.gz`

+5. Install the `virtualenv` library (python3 is assumed):

+`pip3 install --user virtualenv`

+6. Create a new virtual environment and activate it:

+`virtualenv darkvec-env`

+`source darkvec-env/bin/activate`

-5. Install the required libraries (python3 is assumed):
+7. Install the required libraries (python3 is assumed):

 `pip3 install --user -r requirements.txt`

-6. For plotting figures, install the requited fonts (assuming Debian-like Linux):
+8. For plotting figures, install the required fonts (assuming Debian-like Linux):

 `sudo apt install cm-super`

-7. Run the notebooks described next.
+9. Run the notebooks described next.
 For example, to run the first notebook:

 `jupyter-lab 01-darknet-overview.ipynb`

 Note that the `raw` data is used to create the intermediate datasets in the `coNEXT` folder.
 Notebooks are provided (as Appendix) for this step.
 Given the size of the raw traces a spark cluster is recommended for this step.

+10. When the notebook exploration is ended, remember to deactivate the virtual environment:

+`deactivate`

 [Back to index](#toc)